Developer Guide

 Tag Parsing: The parser then parses any tags specified in the user input, which are prefixed with a tag indicator (

-object for filtering. - Name Parsing: After extracting roles, pair flags, and tags, the parser processes the remaining input as potential name keywords for filtering.
+t/).
+Tags are extracted and used to create aTagListContainsTagsPredicateobject for filtering. - Name Parsing: After extracting roles, pair flags, and tags, the parser processes the remaining input as potential name keywords for filtering.

 -